jzerbe/jzerbe.github.com/_posts/2010-06-22-recover-sd-card-data-with-linux-and-gddrescue.md

 [Testdisk](http://www.cgsecurity.org/wiki/TestDisk) can do some pretty cool stuff, but we are more interested in one of the subpackages it includes, [photorec](http://www.cgsecurity.org/wiki/PhotoRec).

-Now using photorec, let's recover some photos: `photorec /d [photo output dir] [recovery image output file from before]` And navigate through the menus and get your photos back.
+Now using photorec, let\'s recover some photos: `photorec /d [photo output dir] [recovery image output file from before]` And navigate through the menus and get your photos back.
 Usually the sd card is formatted in NTFS.